 Only “taxable compensation” (formerly “earned income”) can be contributed to an IRA; while IRAs are independent of your workplace, they are not independent of work.
 For most Americans, this is a non-issue, because they work for their income.
 For example, they might be employees receiving W-2 income or self-employed; both of these types of income are taxable compensation.

 Up through 2019, taxable fellowship income not reported on a W-2 was not considered taxable compensation.
 Starting in 2020, taxable fellowship income not reported on a W-2 is considered taxable compensation.
-That means that a graduate student receiving a stipend is eligible to contribute their stipend income to an IRA, whether that stipend is reported on a W-2 or some other form (or not at all).
+That means that a graduate student receiving a stipend is eligible to contribute their stipend income to an IRA, whether that stipend is reported on a W-2 or some other form (or not at all)—as long as it is taxable in the US.

 Free Email Course: Investing for Early-Career PhDs